gvwilson/sensibleadventures/booksters-apprentice.md

 A few people applauded.
 Thomas whistled sharply.
 The bird shot away westward.
 "Show-off," Razi grunted.

 Thomas raised his arms over his head and whistled again.
-His coat flapped as if caught in a strong wind to settle neatly on his shoulders.
+His jacket flapped as if caught in a strong wind to settle neatly on his shoulders.
 Before Erileine's astonished eyes, the buttons did themselves up.
 Thomas smiled broadly as a few more people applauded, then strolled toward the closest stall like a princess inspecting her stables.

-"Idiot."
-Razi shook his head.  "*La*, Erileine, truly, there is no one as stupid as a clever man."
+Razi shook his head.
+"Him and that jacket.  *La*, Erileine, truly, there is no one as stupid as a clever man."
 He gathered his *deel* around him with one hand and strode away.

 Erileine followed him through the end-of-day bustle of the market closing up.
 Some vendors were disconsolately wrapping up the entire